ServiciosCompunics/MyTargets-DataViz/README.md

 - Show Round-Info and Round-Graph for visible or selected trainings
 - Filters: synchronize display after change (Location/Distance/Bow/)
 - Show Passe results and graphic
+- Compare 2 rounds: click on a bar to display the corresponding round info on the left side table holding the Shift-Key while clicking on a bar displays the info table on the right side

 ## ToDos
 This is a hobbyist tool intended for personal use, there may or may not be further development